lukepafford/RedHat-Repo-Download/README.md

 bash create-available-repos-file.sh
 ```

 6. Dependening on how many subscriptions you have, there may be a large amount of repositories, and you likely won't want to sync all the content.
 Copy the `available-repos.txt` file, and manually delete any repositories that you don't want.
-Name this file to something appropriate such as `enabled-repos.txt`
+Name this file to something appropriate such as `enabled-repos.txt`.

 7. Sync all of the repositories to the local system using this repos `sync-repos.sh` script.
-The first argument is the file that contains the repositories that you want to sync and the second argument is the directory they will be synced to
+The first argument is the file that contains the repositories that you want to sync and the second argument is the directory they will be synced to.
 ```
 bash sync-repos.sh enabled-repos.txt repositories
 ```